Drury Hotels: History

 Co-founder Charles Drury died on September 7, 2020, in St. Louis; his death was acknowledged by Governor of Missouri Mike Parson.
 Two other co-founders, James and Robert, died in 2008 and 2013, respectively.

-In 2024, Drury Hotels earned its 18th J.D.
-Power award for highest guest satisfaction in upper midscale hotels.
+In 2025, Drury Hotels earned its 19th J.D.
+Power award for highest guest satisfaction for their upscale hotels.

-Drury Hotels opened two hotels in 2024 in Savannah, Georgia and Arlington, Texas, with hotels in Chattanooga, Tennessee and Florence, Kentucky expected to open later this year.

 Renovation of historic buildings

 The chain has purchased several historic buildings for renovation as hotels.
 Historic buildings that the chain has renovated into hotels include the Union Market in St. Louis (originally built in 1925), the former Cleveland Board of Education building in Cleveland (originally built in 1931) the former City Public Service Building (originally built in 1921) and the former Alamo National Bank building (originally built in 1929) in San Antonio; a hotel in Wichita, Kansas originally built in 1922 a former Sisters of Charity dormitory and hospital in Santa Fe, originally built in 1910 and the early 1950s; and three St. Louis properties originally built in the late 19th and early 20th centuries.
 The former Federal Reserve building in Pittsburgh was renovated into a 207-room hotel and opened in late 2016.
 At the Pittsburgh hotel, a former firing range was converted into an indoor pool, and former bank vaults were turned into meeting spaces.
 It also plans to renovate the former First Financial Centre building in Milwaukee and the former Indianapolis Business Journal building in Indianapolis, which dates to 1924.